AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/checking-deployment-log-if-the-cloud-ui-shows-log-snipped-error.md

 ## Issue

-When trying to view deployment log, Adobe Commerce on cloud infrastructure UI shows the following error message: *log snipped because it was too long*.
+When trying to view deployment log on the Cloud Project UI, Adobe Commerce on cloud infrastructure UI shows the following error message: *log snipped because it was too long*.

 ## Steps to reproduce